folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 ## Creating a fiscal year

 A fiscal year is the twelve-month period your library uses for accounting and budgetary purposes.
 In FOLIO, a fiscal year serves as the basis for the entire fund structure and its parts.
+Note: Before creating a new fiscal year, be sure to check the **Primary currency** value specified in your [Settings > Tenant > Language and localization]({{< ref "/settings_tenant.md#settings--tenant--language-and-localization" >}}).
+The currency on a budget is set to the Tenant currency value at the time the fiscal year record is created; therefore, if the Tenant currency value is updated, any budgets created prior to the update will still operate based on the Tenant currency that existed when the Fiscal year associated with the budget was created.

 1. In the **Search & filter** pane, click **Fiscal year**.